Notification

 • From the Resource menu, select Manage added data sources.
 Click the open icon open icon next to the data source name to open a new window that displays the Looker data source configuration.

 • From the Data panel, hover over the Looker logo Looker logo for the desired Looker data source.
 Click the edit icon Edit to open an adjustable overlay that displays the Looker data source configuration.
-To expand this to a full-size window, click the leftward-facing arrow left arrow next to the name of the data source at the top of the overlay.
+To expand the overlay to a full-size window, click the leftward-facing arrow left arrow next to the name of the data source at the top of the overlay.

 3. Select Close in the upper right of the window to return to your report.